 Americans Largely Support Gun Restrictions To 'Do Something' About Gun Violence

-After the mass shootings in Dayton, Ohio and El Paso, Texas, gun control is again at the forefront of the political conversation.
+After the mass shootings in Dayton, Ohio, and El Paso, Texas, gun control is again at the forefront of the political conversation.

-President Trump has expressed openness to a federal red-flag law and for "meaningful" background checks.
+President Trump has expressed openness to a federal red flag law and for "meaningful" background checks.

 "Frankly, we need intelligent background checks," Trump told reporters Friday.
-He added, "On background checks, we have tremendous support for really common-sense, sensible, important background checks."
+He added, "On background checks, we have tremendous support for really common sense, sensible, important background checks."

 What all that means exactly isn't clear yet.
 What is clear, from public opinion polling, is that Americans believe gun violence is a problem, and they support more restrictions on guns.
 That sentiment spilled over Sunday night when a frustrated crowd chanted "do something" at Ohio's Republican Gov. Mike DeWine following the mass shooting in Dayton.
 They eventually drowned out his attempt to roll out his plan to curb gun violence.

-But, momentum for gun restrictions has fallen apart in the past — stymied by groups like the National Rifle Association — and there doesn't yet appear to be a clear legislative strategy this time around.
+But momentum for gun restrictions has fallen apart in the past — stymied by groups like the National Rifle Association — and there doesn't yet appear to be a clear legislative strategy this time around.
 President Trump and Republicans will have a choice to make.

-There is public support for universal background checks for gun purchases, extreme risk protection orders, gun licensing, assault-weapons bans and bans on high-capacity magazines.
+There is public support for universal background checks for gun purchases, extreme risk protection orders (also called red flag laws), gun licensing, assault-weapons bans and bans on high-capacity magazines.
 But many of these issues are hotly polarizing.
 While they mostly enjoy support from Democrats and independents, Republicans are not always on board.

 Here's a look at where things stand, measure by measure, based on the latest polling and on Capitol Hill: